kovidgoyal/calibre/setup/installer/windows/notes.rst

 Test it on the target system with

-calibre-debug -c "import _imaging, _imagingmath, _imagingft, _imagingcms"
+calibre-debug -c "from PIL import _imaging, _imagingmath, _imagingft, _imagingcms"

 kdewin32-msvc